bharath9866/ComposePracticals/app/src/main/java/com/example/adaptivestreamingplayer/interview/Kotlin.md

 | Behavior | Mutable variable | Read-only variable |

 Using `val` whenever possible is recommended, as it helps ensure immutability and safer code.

+## 3. What is `inline` function in kotlin?
+`Inline` function instruct compiler to insert complete body of the function wherever that function gets used in the code.